dylanaraps/eiwd/src/iwd.config.rst

        obtain the dynamic addresses from the network through the built-in DHCP client.

        The network configuration feature is disabled by default.

-   * - dns_resolve_method
-     - Values: resolvconf, systemd (default)

-       Indicate a DNS resolution method used by the system.

-       This configuration option must be used in conjunction with ``enable_network_config`` and provides the choice of system resolver integration.

-       If not specified, ``systemd`` is used as default.
+See ``[Network]`` settings for additional settings related to network configuration.

    * - UseDefaultInterface
      - Values: true, **false**